Natural Gas Storage And Price Outlook

 -591

 A review of the price action over the same period in past years is presented in the table below.
-Price strength, in terms of a move much higher, was only exhibited in 2014.
-Otherwise prices were relatively flat.
-With the current nearby price around $3.35, and the forecasts above, I would expect relative price stability.
+With the current nearby price around $3.24, and the forecasts above, I would expect relative price stability.

 |